syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ### Add exception appointment to the recurrence series

-Add an exception appointment which is changed or modified occurrence of the recurrence pattern appointment to the dateSource of SfCalendar.
-To add a changed occurrence, ensure to set the RecurrenceId of that occurrence and add the date of that occurrence to the RecurrenceExceptionDates of recurrence pattern appointment.
-The RecurrenceId of changed occurrence should holds the exact recurrence pattern appointment Id.
+Add an exception appointment which is changed or modified occurrence of the recurrence pattern appointment to the `dateSource` of `SfCalendar`.
+To add a changed occurrence, ensure to set the [RecurrenceId]() of that occurrence and add the date of that occurrence to the [RecurrenceExceptionDates](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/Appointment/recurrenceExceptionDates.html) of recurrence pattern appointment.
+The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern appointment [Id]().

 {% tabs %}
 {% highlight Dart %}